Wanna cut to the chase? I went searching for the best guitar amp under $300, and my top pick was the Marshall Code 50-watt Digital Combo Amp.

 You should now have a better idea of the kind of quality you can find when looking for the best guitar amp under 300 dollars.
 A higher price doesn’t always mean a better amp for your needs!

-Whether you’re looking for something for your kid to practice with, an amp to experiment with to find your sound, or something to use on stage in small venues, you can find your perfect match for a nice price.
+Whether you’re looking for something for your kid to practice with, something your favorite blues or rock artist might use, an amp to experiment with to find your sound, or something to use on stage in small venues, you can find your perfect match for a nice price.

 Overall, my top pick is the Marshall 50-watt Digital Combo Amp, because of its quality, power, and versatility.
 But any of these are really decent options for those who want a mid-sized amp with a bit of pizzazz.